MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/nf-traceloggingprovider-traceloggingstruct.md

 TraceLoggingStruct parameter adds one logical field to the event.
 The field is a structure or group that contains the subsequent _fieldCount_ logical fields as its value.

-TraceLoggingStruct can be specified with 2, 3, or 4 parameters.
-If a parameter is not specified, a default will be used.
-For example, `TraceLoggingStruct(3, "MyStruct")` is equivalent to `TraceLoggingBinary(3, "MyStruct", "", 0)`.

 ### Examples